-At the end of 2017, Google moved all-new app install campaigns to Google UAC (Universal App Campaigns).
+At the end of 2017, Google moved the all-new app install campaigns to Google App Campaigns.
 About a month after that, they turned off any Search, Display, and YouTube app promo campaigns that were running.
-All mobile app install campaigns on Google must now be run through Google UAC, which allows Google’s algorithm to manage most of the functions in your campaigns.
+All mobile app install campaigns on Google must now be run through Google App Campaigns, which allows Google’s algorithm to manage most of the functions in your campaigns.

 Facebook followed suit quickly after.
 At the beginning of 2018, they rolled out an update, which included new best practices.
 While Facebook’s changes weren’t as forced as Google’s, they still influenced results.

 Then, on February 19, 2018, Facebook’s algorithm significantly changed how mobile app installs and lead generation campaigns are managed.
 Advertisers handed over quite a bit of social advertising control to these algorithms.
 This gives us, as advertisers, the freedom to focus on things like ad creative and audience expansion.

 Luckily, giving algorithms this much control has a couple of upsides.